icapps/ios-faro/README.md

 - `EnvironmentConfigurable`: We could get the data over the `Air` from a _production_ or a _development_ environment.
 - `Mockable`: There is also a special case where the environment can be mocked.
 Than your request are loaded from local files _(dummy files)_
 - `UniqueAble`: If your `AnyThing` is in a _collection_ you can find your entity by complying to `UniqueAble`
 - `Transformable`: We need to be able to _transform_ data to a `Rivetable` type.
 A default transformer is `TransformJSON` but you can provide your own.
-AirRivet include 3 transformers you could use:
+Faro include 3 transformers you could use:

 	1. `TransformJSON` the default
 	2. `TransfromCoreData` -> used to transform to core data object.